AlexCurtaud/AlexCurtaud/README.md

 This project aimed to be a combo with a website and a mobile app.
 Still not sure which stack I should use but gradually reducing my scope to few languages/framework.
 More to come soon.

 Otherwise, school projects (PHP, Laravel, JavaScript) that I'm currently improving.
-You can already have a look a them on my Public Repo.
+You can already have a look at them on my Public Repo.
 A lot to improve, but I grinding for it !

 ## Stack